5 Eco-Friendly Solutions for Termite Control

 - If you notice sawdust near the wood in your home, don’t hesitate to contact a professional termite expert.
 This is the tell-tale indicator that termites have been feeding; since it is impossible to tell just how bad the damage is without performing a full inspection, you won’t want to waste any time in this respect.
 You will also want to check and see if there are patches of mud present on or around holes present in wooden beams, as termites typically attempt to cover up the damage they have caused.

-- The best eco-friendly termite control solution is prevention; there is no reason to use chemical pesticides if you can stop the problem before it starts.
+- The best eco-friendly termite treatment solution is prevention; there is no reason to use chemical pesticides if you can stop the problem before it starts.
 Keep firewood, logs, and other wood debris as far away from your home as possible.

 - Termites tend to affect homes when the foundation comes into contact with soil.
 You need to make sure that there are at least 7 inches of clearance, as this is the only way to keep these critters from getting inside.